-Analysis of sea-ice concentration and sea surface temperature
+Analysis of sea-ice concentration and sea-surface temperature

-The analyses of sea-ice concentration (CI) and sea surface temperature (SST) are interpolations to the model grid of daily global datasets provided by the UK Met Office.
+The analyses of sea-ice concentration (CI) and sea-surface temperature (SST) are a combination of the OCEAN5 analysis of SST and CI, and interpolations to the model grid of daily global datasets provided by the UK Met Office.
 The OSTIA product is described by Donlon et al. (2012) and is available in the ECMWF archives form 20071020 onwards.
 Its sea ice component is taken from the Satellite Application Facility on Ocean and Sea Ice (OSI-SAF) product.
-The lake information in the OSTIA product is produced using a lake surface water temperature (LWST) analysis described by Fiedler et al. (2014) Lake ice is added to the OSTIA ice field using a combination of NCEP (National Centers for Environmental Prediction) SSM/I ice concentration and a temperature threshold based on the LSWT analysis itself.
+The lake information in the OSTIA product is produced using a lake surface water temperature (LSWT) analysis described by Fiedler et al. (2014) Lake ice is added to the OSTIA ice field using a combination of NCEP (National Centers for Environmental Prediction) SSM/I ice concentration and a temperature threshold based on the LSWT analysis itself.
+The OCEAN5 analysis is described by Zuo et al. (2018).

-10.2 ECMWF RE-SAMPLING TO MODEL GRID
+10.2 ECMWF RE-SAMPLING OF OSTIA TO MODEL GRID

 The OSTIA product comes oversampled (i. e. at higher resolution than there is real information) at 0.05 degree resolution, which is then area averaged over the boxes of the models reduced Gaussian grid.
 Product checks are made so that the values lie within realistic values.
 The minimum ice concentration that is accepted by the analysis is 20%.
-The SST in a grid box containing ice is now dependent on the ice concentration rather than just being set to the freezing temperature of salt water $(T{fzsw}=271.46\text{K})$ The default option (T0220) is a smooth transition set by a weighting function W rather than threshold step change when ice was present, which is what was used before.
-The sea surface temperature is adjusted at grid points containing sea ice weighted by the sea ice concentration such that with the parameters A = 0.2 and B = 20.
+The SST in a grid box containing ice is now dependent on the ice concentration rather than just being set to the freezing temperature of salt water ( $T{fzsw}=271.46$ K) The default option (T0220) is a smooth transition set by a weighting function W rather than threshold step change when ice was present, which is what was used before.
+The sea-surface temperature is adjusted at grid points containing sea ice weighted by the sea ice concentration such that with the parameters A = 0.2 and B = 20.

-$$SST = W T{fzsw} + 1 - W MAX(OSTIA_SST, T{fzsw})$$
+$$SST = W T{fzsw} + (1 - W) \max(OSTIA\SST, T{fzsw})$$

-$$W = 0.5(\tanh((seaiceconc - A)B) + 1) \tag{10.2}$$
+$$W = 0.5(\tanh((\text{sea ice conc} - A)B) + 1)$$ (10.2)